pwang649/myWiki/docs/Robotics/Control/Optimal_Control.md

 These different methods make trade-offs in terms of what they need to know about the robotic system and the optimality with which they solve the optimal control problem.

 Let's briefly chat about these methods.
-Finst of all, recall that the goal of an optimal control problem is to find the optimal control input that minimizes a performance criterion.
+First of all, recall that the goal of an optimal control problem is to find the optimal control input that minimizes a performance criterion.
 Mathematically, we are interested in finding the optimal control sequence

 $$
 \begin{aligned}